Margaret Moran: Outcomes

 On 18 May 2009, television presenter Esther Rantzen announced that she would stand against Moran in Luton South as an "anti-sleaze" candidate.
-Rantzen launched her campaign in July 2009, however she lost her deposit in the 2010 general election.
+Rantzen launched her campaign in July 2009, but lost her deposit in the 2010 general election.
 On 28 May 2009, Moran announced that she would not stand at the forthcoming general election, citing the "bruising effect upon my friends, my family and my health."
 Moran also said "The House of Commons fees office gave me incorrect advice upon which I acted.
 They have now apologised."
 Subsequently, she was barred from standing in the next general election by a disciplinary panel of the Labour Party.

 In November 2009, Moran's local newspaper, Luton & Dunstable Express, launched a "Get Moran Out Now" campaign on its front page.
 It called for her to resign immediately rather than continuing to claim expenses and receiving a big payoff and large pension by remaining in her seat until the general election.
 The newspaper was critical of Moran's failure to apologise or explain her conduct to her constituents, saying that she had "behaved disgracefully" and had "fleeced taxpayers quite enough".

 In December 2009, Gavin Shuker was selected as the Labour candidate to replace Moran and retained the seat in the general election.
 He has said that her various expense claims could not be defended.
 The Guardian named Moran as one of the newsmakers of the year as a result of her role in the expenses scandal.

 After the expense revelations broke, Moran stopped attending Parliament claiming that the stress of the expenses scandal had worsened an existing medical condition.
 Liberal Democrat candidate Qurban Hussain suggested she had gone into hiding, "leaving her constituents completely unrepresented while continuing to draw her generous salary".